COVER CROP SUMMIT SPEAKERS

-Erin Silva will describe the successful organic no-till production techniques that including rolling and crimping cereal rye at soybean planting, which keeps a living root in the soil longer and leaves a mat of plant residue on the soil surface to suppress weeds and build biomass and soil organic matter.
-She’ll also share some tips for setting up and operating a roller-crimper system successfully in a conventional or organic no-till operation.
+Erin Silva will describe the successful organic no-till production techniques that include rolling and crimping cereal rye at soybean planting, which keeps a living root in the soil longer and leaves a mat of plant residue on the soil surface to suppress weeds and build biomass and soil organic matter.
+She’ll also share tips for setting up and operating a roller-crimper system successfully in a conventional or organic no-till operation.

 Cover Crop Applicator and Co-Owner of Dairyland Aviation

 Many no-tillers complain aerially seeded cover crops result in poor stands.
 But Damon Reabe has spent the last 7 years studying stand failures and says there are some strategies no-tillers can employ to dramatically increase the chances of getting better stands.

 The aerial cover crop applicator and co-owner of Dairyland Aviation from Waupun, Wis., will explain the necessary steps to ensure a successful cover crop stand, including what seed species work best when broadcast, the best timing of application, how sunlight can affect success rates and what soils have the greatest success rate.
 He’ll also touch on some successful work he’s done seeding cereal rye in March into corn and soybean residue to offer an alternative timeline to get a cover crop established before planting.